 Method

 This is another shaker cocktail.
-Don’t be afraid to play around with the recipe here.
-If you aren’t feeling the rum taste, dial it back a bit.
-Feel free to add other flavors to your cocktail as well, if you have them handy.
-Any fruity syrups or extracts will go down a treat or if you’re not worried about the alcohol, some fruit liqueur.
-Some maple syrup for extra sweetness is also a lovely touch.
+Feel free to experiment with the recipe.
+If the rum flavor is too strong, you can reduce it.
+Incorporate other flavors into your cocktail as well, if available.
+Any fruity syrups or extracts will enhance the drink, or if alcohol is not a concern, some fruit liqueur.
+Adding maple syrup for extra sweetness is also a delightful option.

-Garnish with any fruit that takes your fancy, the more tropical the better!
+Garnish with any fruit that appeals to you, the more tropical, the better!

 Cold Brew Irish Coffee

-Of course, as an Irish man I couldn’t leave out the Irish coffee.
-I have taken inspiration for the recipe from Tim Herlihy and the gang at Savor the Flavour.
-Irish coffee is of course typically made with whiskey.
-I am using rum extract here again as a non alcoholic replacement but if you fancy a cold brew Irish coffee in all its alcoholic glory, fire in your favorite whiskey instead of the extract; just don’t forget to double the amount.
+As an Irishman, I couldn’t omit the Irish coffee.
+I’ve drawn inspiration for this recipe from Tim Herlihy and the team at Savor the Flavour.
+Traditionally, Irish coffee is made with whiskey.
+Here, I use rum extract as a non-alcoholic substitute, but if you prefer a traditional cold brew Irish coffee, feel free to use your favorite whiskey instead of the extract; just remember to double the amount.
+According to the Specialty Coffee Association, cold-brew extraction parameters should be followed for optimal flavor.

 Ingredients